At Fall River Feedyard LLC, we prioritize both the health of our cattle and the quality of our facilities.

 Updates

-Over the summers of 2024 and 2025, we completed the conversion of all our wood fences to durable pipe and cable, ensuring greater safety and long-lasting reliability.
-We’ve also expanded cement flooring in key areas to improve efficiency and animal comfort, while continuing to make progress on new facilities as part of our commitment to continuous improvement.
+Over the summers of 2024 and 2025, we completed a full conversion of our wood fencing to durable pipe and cable, delivering long-term reliability and improved safety throughout the yard.
+We also expanded cement flooring in key areas to boost operational efficiency and support better animal comfort.
+These updates are part of our ongoing commitment to building modern, high-quality facilities.

-Stay connected with us on social media for the latest updates on our projects and progress!
+Stay connected with us on social media for the latest progress, project updates, and a behind-the-scenes look at what’s happening around the yard!